Can I share with you how praying to God in anger was one of the best moments of my life?

 To be humble means that we recognize who we are to God.
 He is our creator, and we are his creation.
-He has created humanity in his image and given us the ability to chose to love or reject him.
+He has created humanity in his image and allowed us to choose to love or reject him.

 He is perfect, and we are imperfect.
 We are fallen and in need of saving.

-Yet, because God has made humanity in his image, we are of the utmost importance to him.
+Yet, because God has made humanity in his image, we are paramount to him.

 If God finds worth in everyone he created, I should seek to value everybody always.

 Honesty with self and others.
 How do we do this?

 1. When we pray by ourselves, we can acknowledge our doubts, fears, and disappointment to God.

 At first, this can feel disrespectful or ungrateful, and we lack faith in his goodness.

 But openly expressing our heart to God is evidence that we trust him.
 We believe him to love us unconditionally, despite how we might feel.
 His grace toward us is scandalous.